Stellar Wind Confinement of Evaporating Exoplanet Atmospheres and its Signatures in 1083 nm Observations: Results

 Fitting a Gaussian to the light curve encapsulates some aspects of the changing equivalent width as a function of time.
 For example, the dependence of the peak equivalent width on $\dot M_\ast$ is traced by the amplitude parameter, while the shift of the peak equivalent width to after mid transit is captured by the mean.
 However, other aspects of the light curves are clearly informative but are not traced by the relatively crude metric of a Gaussian fit.
-For example, the extended wings of absorption before and after the optical transit in case B is not well described by the Gaussian fit.
-Similarly, we see that one role of very strong stellar winds is to create a very abrupt onset of helium absorption near the beginning of the optical transit accompanied by an extended tail at egress.
-This sort of asymmetry is clearly non-Gaussian, but encodes the cometary shape of the planet wind when it is strongly confined by the stellar wind.
-These results suggest that studying the shape of the ingress and egress, and their offset from optical transit can be quite revealing with respect to the size and nature of the metastable helium absorbing region within the planetary outflow.
+For example, the abrupt onset and extended wing of absorption in case C are not well described by the Gaussian fit.
+These results suggest that studying the shape of the ingress and egress in metastable helium equivalent width can be quite revealing with respect to the size and nature of the metastable helium absorbing region, including the extent to which it shaped by the stellar wind.